cweagans/go-chip8/README.md

 ## Usage

-Right now, the emulator is not functional (unless your ROM just clears the screen repeatedly).
+Right now, the emulator doesn't do a lot, but if your ROM only uses the opcodes that are implemented, it should work okay.
+The IBM Logo ROM from the CHIP-8 pack works decently and was the first 3rd party ROM that I was able to run.

-When it's functional, you might be interested in the CHIP-8 program pack, which can be found here: https://web.archive.org/web/20130903155600/http://chip8.com/?page=109
+The CHIP-8 pack can be found here: https://web.archive.org/web/20130903155600/http://chip8.com/?page=109

 ## Reference material